GregReddick/ComTestLibrary/README.md

 exactly what is the minimal install, but installing all the stuff needed to build C++ programs will give you what you need.

-# Build and Test
-References to tools and projects in this example are fragile.
-I have hard-coded strings that reference the tools and project files that you will need to update to match your environment.
-I had this sample project break just by updating to the latest version of Visual Studio, which changed the path to one of the tools.
-Inside the response32.txt and response64 files that is fed to the MIDL compiler, there is a hack to get around the fact that the MIDL compiler (actually the preprocessor) doesn't like spaces in some file or directory names.
-This hack is to use the short names (8.3 FAT names) to access the files.
-This is also particularly fragile as short names are assigned by the operating system and can be different on different computers.

-Making this work in a team environment will be difficult as a build that works on one computer may not work on the next one.
-I will leave this as a task for the reader to get this working where it can just be downloaded to an arbitrary computer and have it build correctly and also not break when there are updated tools.
-Adding things to the computer's path or creating environment variables may be a solution.
-Another technique that may work is copying tools and include files to a shared directory that has no spaces in the name.

 # Bitness (32 bit versus 64 bit)
 Another issue that you will run into is a problem of bitness.
 A 32 bit COM host cannot call a 64 bit .NET library.
 And the same is true the other way